Open Hours through October, 2017

-Open Hours through October, 2017

 Scheduled Tours available all year

 Now is a great time to begin making plans for your visit to the Shrine.

-	Whether for yourself, your family, your group, or your confirmation class, now is the time to start planning and get

-	your tour on everyone's calendar.
+Whether for yourself, your family, your group, or your confirmation class, now is the time to start planning and get your tour on everyone's calendar.

 Contact us at tours@StrawbridgeShrine.org and let us help you plan.
-We are open during regular hours April - October for

-	drop-in tours Fridays, Saturdays and Sundays.
-But we can arrange a guide for you other days and before April as well.
+We are open during regular hours April - October for drop-in tours Fridays, Saturdays and Sundays.
+But we can arrange a guide for you other days as well.

 Saturday, October 14, 10 AM - 12 PM